MinaProtocol/mina/frontend/website/docs/glossary.md

 A pool of delegated funds that is run by a staking pool owner.
 Other nodes may choose to delegate funds to a staking pool to avoid the requirement of being online.

+####User Transaction

+A transaction issued by a user - either a payment or a delegation change

 ####Zero Knowledge Proof

 A proof by which one party (a prover) can prove to another party (verifiers) that they have knowledge of something - without giving away that specific knowledge.
 Coda uses zero knowledge proofs, and specifically, zk-SNARKs, to generate a proof attesting to the blockchain's validity and allowing any node on the network to verify this quickly.